-Create more opportunities for non-market housing.

-Protect and increase market rental housing.

-Create more opportunities for housing for under-served demographic needs. (especially seniors, people with disabilities, people experiencing homelessness, diverse household sizes, and others.)

-Create more housing diversity.
+- 1. Create more opportunities for non-market housing. - 2.
+Protect and increase market rental housing. - 3.
+Create more opportunities for housing for under-served demographic needs (especially seniors, people with disabilities, people experiencing homelessness, diverse household sizes, and others.) - 4.
+Create more options for housing throughout the community through more diverse forms and densities.